-The HPV vaccine has brought the link between HPV and cervical cancer to the attention of many Americans; and while women have been the focus of much of the talk around HPV and cancer, the sexual transmitted infection also puts men at risk for certain cancers.
+Original post: The HPV vaccine has brought the link between HPV and cervical cancer to the attention of many Americans; and while women have been the focus of much of the talk around HPV and cancer, the sexual transmitted infection also puts men at risk for certain cancers.

 HPV can lead to anal and penile cancers, as well as cancers of the oropharynx (the middle part of the throat, at the rear of the mouth, including the back of the tongue and the tonsils).
 In fact, says Memorial Sloan Kettering head and neck surgeon and scientist Bhuvanesh Singh, HPV-related cancers are the fastest-growing type of head and neck cancer in the nation, particularly among men.

 In recognition of Head and Neck Cancer Awareness Month, we spoke to Dr. Singh about common questions related to oral cancers caused by HPV.

 How does HPV infection affect my risk for getting head and neck cancer?

 Typically, it can take years, even decades, for HPV to promote the development of head and neck cancer.
 These cancers most often occur in the base of the tongue or the tonsils.
 Your risk for developing head and neck cancer depends in part on the type of HPV to which you were exposed.
 For instance, some strains cause warts on the skin, mouth, or genitals, and rarely, if ever, cause cancer.
 Other strains are higher risk and have a greater association with cancer formation; those most commonly associated with head and neck cancer are HPV-16 and, less commonly, HPV-18.